keiyng/censorship-scraper/README.md

 # Weibo Scraper
-A Web scraper specially designed for Weibo's topic timeline (http://s.weibo.com/weibo/YOUR_SEARCH_TERM_HERE&Refer=STopic_box).
-The Weibo API does not provide an endpoint to obtain data published on the topic timeline.
+A Web scraper specially designed for Weibo's topic timeline (http://s.weibo.com/weibo/YOUR_SEARCH_TERM_HERE&Refer=STopic_box).<br />The Weibo API does not provide an endpoint to obtain data published on the topic timeline.
 This scraper serves as a convenient too for anyone interested in downloading data on the topic timeline automatically without limitations.
 No Weibo login is required.
  #### Dependencies
 1. Selenium
 2. PyMySQL